WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 The resolution of the integral gets better as the number of data points increases, which is accomplished by reducing the interval time.

 ##### Effect of the Integral Correction

+[breaks out of offset by continuously correcting for error] [know as autoreset]
+[over time, will drive the error to zero, but can take a long time, which is why the proportional control is still needed]

 While the proportional action will attempt to correct based on any instantaneous error, by using an integral calculation, the PID controller can adjust for error _over time_.
 It tracks the accumulated error offset and attempts to either increase or decrease the rate of change.
 So while using the Proportional control alone will provide a somewhat symmetrical oscillation into the target value, the Integral action accelerates the change to target.